 If you ever wonder if God is personal, or if you think you can’t be personal with Him, take His words to heart.
 Proverbs 3:5-6 says 'Trust in the LORD with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths'.
 God has a plan for your life.
 And that is very personal indeed."

 "Growing up in church with wonderful parents who saw the importance of giving me a foundational belief in God and salvation, I have always had a sense that God was close.
 With the struggles of teenage and college years, I came to rely more heavily upon God “bailing me out” of situations that I shouldn’t have been in.
 But it wasn’t until my adult years that I really began to more truly believe and feel the closeness of God in my life.
 He was always my salvation through the blood of Jesus Christ, but there was more.
-Through personal struggles, God showed me that I am always forgiven in His eyes and that I am redeemable not matter what.
+Through personal struggles, God showed me that I am always forgiven in His eyes and that I am redeemable no matter what.

-I have experienced the most closeness to God through the people in my life.
+More than anything, I have experienced the closeness of God through the people in my life.
 It’s in forgiveness from another, a hug, words of confirmation, friendship, love, a really important talk, a sermon, through my kids, through my wife, and sometimes from someone I don’t expect.
 With the birth of my two sons I have experienced a personal God first hand.
 As personal as I am with my wife and children, is the same way God loves me!
 And through the intricacies of God’s creation, He shows us how much He cares and provides for us!
 My decision to leave my profession as an educator of 11 years to become Worship Pastor of First Baptist was a direct result of a personal God who gives guidance, reassurance, and peace to my life".

 "From my earliest memory, it seems that I knew God was real.
 I can remember being in grade school and asking God for help with friendships and scary situations.
 That type of relationship of asking for what I needed would continue on into my early adult years.
 But, at 24 years old, I found myself engaged to the love of my life, starting a new job as a practical nurse.
 I was also expecting a baby in a few months.